The Hodag. [& a few lesser known variants] - [Fearsome Critters | Cryptids.]

 • The "Hoedag." aka the "Terrible hoedag." - [GrandLake, St.Marys, Ohio.
 1910-12.]

-A Distinct 'Nessie'-like lake monster from Grand lake, Ohio and seemingly a regional variant to the "Hodag" - read more about it here!
+A Distinct 'Nessie'-like lake monster from Grand lake, Ohio and seemingly a regional variant to the "Hodag" - read more about it, sticker here.

-[above image provided to me via ST.Mary's Lake improvement agency, who also provided me with additional information. - I plan to draw a sticker & am working on an extended article about this one, expect it soon! - in the meantime *More information about it can be found archived here.]
+[above image provided to me via ST.Mary's Lake improvement agency, who also provided me with additional information. *More information about it can be found archived here.]

 • Similar Creatures: